hjwp/www.obeythetestinggoat.com/content/python_architecture_stuff.md

 that are actively implementing these sorts of patterns, in Python.
 And the thing is, these architectural patterns are nothing new, people have been exploring them for years in the world of Java and C#.
-They were just new to me... and I may be over-reaching from my own experience here, but they are perhaps new to the Python community in general...
-What do you think?
+They were just new to me... and I may be over-reaching from my own experience here (I'm interested in your reaction), but they are perhaps new to the Python community in general?

-It does feel like, as we mature, as what were once small projects and plucky startups turn into complex business and (whisper it) enterprise software, so I'm thinking that this stuff is only going to get more interesting with time.
+It does feel like, as we mature, more and more of what were once small projects and plucky startups turn into complex business and (whisper it) enterprise software, so this stuff is likely to get more and more salient.

 I came to it initially from the angle of testing, and the right kind of architecture really can help you to get the most out of your tests, by